-Many girls want to adhere to this lifestyle or some of its characteristics just because it looks cute.
-The big problem is that this word ended up gaining a pejorative side of a fake girl interested in winning over men with false behaviors.
+Many girls want to adhere to this lifestyle or some of its traits just for looking cute.
+The big problem is that this word ended up gaining a pejorative side of a fake girl interested in conquering men with fake behavior.

-This is not the only problem for girls who want to join this culture, generally other women hate girls who act with this behavior. burikko.
+This is not the only problem for girls who want to adhere to this culture, usually other women hate girls who act like this behavior. burikko.
 The reputation generated with men is good, but with girls of the same sex it is never good.

-Because it is a flirtation technique, acting only in certain situations with such behavior can create a view that you are a false or self-serving person.
+Because it is a flirting technique, acting only in certain situations with such behavior can create a perception that you are a false or self-serving person.
 The girls burikko does not always have the same attitude towards everyone.

-Usually girls burikko has a hostile attitude towards women who are attractive in appearance and inside.
-They tend to take a cold attitude towards these other women who don't have to pretend or try hard.
+usually the girls burikko has a hostile attitude towards women who are attractive in appearance and inside.
+They tend to take a cold attitude towards these other women who don't need to pretend or try.

-The best advice for girls who want to follow aspects of culture burikko it is simply being natural with everyone.
-Many Japanese women tend to behave innocently as a lifestyle and not as temporary or false.
+The best advice for girls who want to follow aspects of the culture burikko it's just being natural with everyone.
+Many Japanese women tend to have innocent behavior as a way of life and not something temporary or fake.

-If you are attentive to everyone and show your true personality, it can be a burikko no problem.
+If you are considerate of everyone and show your true personality, you can be a burikko no problem.

-Mangaká and illustrator Toshifumi Eguchi around 1978 used expressions like kawaiikoburuna [かわいこぶるな！] e burikkodana [ぶりっこだな] to refer to a girl who pretended to be cute.
+Mangaka and illustrator Toshifumi Eguchi around 1978 used expressions such as kawaiikoburuna [かわいこぶるな！] and burikkodana [ぶりっこだな] to refer to a girl who pretended to be cute.
 Such expressions probably gave rise to the word burikko, which was later questioned by some experts.

 It has established itself as a new word not only for young people, but also for middle-aged and older people.
-All this with the help of comedian Kuniko Yamada, who popularized the term in 1981.
-Soon after that term began to appear in magazines and even became the name of an adult manga magazine specializing in lolicon.
+All this with the help of the comedian Kuniko Yamada who popularized the term in 1981.
+Soon after this term began to appear in magazines and even became the name of a manga magazine for adults specializing in lolicon.

-Although the term seems pejorative, many girls consider it a friendly provocation.
-Many girls of the time had a flirtatious tendency, which results in behaviors burikko.
+Although the term sounds pejorative, many girls consider it to be friendly teasing.
+Many girls at the time had a flirtatious streak, which resulted in burikko.
 Nowadays many women adopt this behavior as a lifestyle without taking it to the extreme.

-Burikko became a sub-culture kawaii among girls 12 and 18 years old in the 80s.
-About 50% of the girls of the time used something related to culture, be it gestures or writing.
-Buriko it is also a word used to refer to the edible eggs of hatata fish.
+burikko has become a sub-culture kawaii among 12- and 18-year-old girls in the 1980s.
+About 50% of girls at the time wore something culturally related, be it gestures or writing.
+Buriko is also a word used to refer to the edible eggs of the hatata fish.

-Seiko Matsuda was one of the first Idols to be called Burikko because of his mischievous and unsympathetic behavior.
-People watched her suspicious gestures and behaviors, she even lied and cried on the music programs.
+Seiko Matsuda was one of the first idols to be called Burikko because of her mischievous and unsympathetic behavior.
+People watched her suspicious gestures and behavior, she even lied and cried on music shows.

-Yuko Ogura is another that called itself with a nickname and has a nasal voice.
-Tamao Sato is another teenager famous for her moist eyes and exaggerated and seductive reactions.
-She became famous for punpun pose [プンプンポーズ] who puts both fists on his head.
-We also recommend researching about Sayumi Michishige and Momoko Tsugenaga.
+Yuko Ogura is another that has named itself with a nickname and has a nasal voice.
+Tamao Sato is another teenager famous for her wet eyes and over-the-top, seductive reactions.
+She became famous for punpun pose [プンプンポーズ] which places both fists on its head.
+We also recommend researching Sayumi Michishige and Momoko Tsugenaga.

 Kamatoto – Predecessor of Burikko

 The word kamatoto [蒲魚] usually written in katakana has a similar meaning to burikko.
-According to the dictionary the word kamatoto it means pretending innocence, ignorance or naivete.
+According to the dictionary the word kamatoto it means feigning innocence, ignorance, or naivety.

 The origin of the word Kamatoto derives from Kamaboko a type of surumi with the addition of the word toto [とと] a nickname used in Kansai to refer to fish.
-That nickname came from the word I'm [疾う] which means quickly, referring to the consumption time of fresh fish.
+This nickname came from the word I'm too [疾う] which means quickly, referring to the time of consumption of fresh fish.

-Another theory is that the term came from girls who pretended to be wealthy daughters to try to get the attention of men.
+Another theory is that the term came from girls who pretended to be rich daughters to try to get men's attention.

-About 27% of Japanese women have tried to appeal to the child side by flirting with a man.
-Have you ever wondered why Japanese girls act like children?
+About 27% of Japanese women have tried to appeal to their childish side when flirting with a man.
+Ever wondered why Japanese girls act like children?
 See some psychological studies that show the possible causes of burikko.
-Most of the time it only involves the desire to stand out or to be cool.
+Most of the time it just involves the desire to stand out or be cool.

-One of the psychologies of burikko is lack of confidence in one's appearance, which leads the girl to cover her appearance with cute gestures, actions and words.
-A woman who is satisfied with her facial and body parts often hides them from the opposite sex using burikko.
+One of the psychologies of the burikko is the lack of confidence in one's appearance, which leads the girl to cover her appearance with cute gestures, actions, and words.
+A woman who is satisfied with her facial and body parts often hides her complexes from the opposite sex using burikko.

 Another reason is that the girl doesn't like her own personality, so she usually hides who she really is.
-An introverted woman who does not like herself, interprets a different self at the time of flirting, acting like a child to be treated kindly by the people around her, thus generating confidence.
+An introverted woman who doesn't like herself, plays a different self when flirting, acting like a child to be treated kindly by the people around her, thus generating trust.

 There seems to be a psychology where girls want to appeal to their femininity.
-In Brazil, this happens when girls wear provocative clothes and cleavage, while in Japan the culture leads girls to act in a cute and childlike way.
+In Brazil this happens when girls wear provocative clothes and cleavage, while in Japan the culture leads girls to act in a cute and childish way.
 Burikko conveys femininity through language, gestures and clothing.

-Of course, some girls just want to be called cute, so they act that way.
-Others are ferocious girls, but they change their behavior in order not to hurt other people.
+Of course some girls just want to be called cute, that's why they act in such a way.
+Others are fierce girls, but who change their behavior in order not to hurt other people.

-Some Japanese say they like the Burikko style because it is cute.
-Even if it is calculated, false or invented, they are somehow attracted to this cuteness.
-Others claim to like it because they get compliments and make them feel good.
+Some Japanese people say they like the burikko style because it's cute.
+Even if it is calculated, fake or made up, they are somehow attracted to this cuteness.
+Others say they like it because they get compliments and it makes them feel good.

-At burikko they are good listeners and good speakers.
-They look you straight in the eye and nod, “Yes,” and listen to the story with all your might.
-The simple fact that these Japanese women have the courage to look them in the eye already distinguishes them from the others positively.
+At burikko are good listeners and good speakers.
+They look you straight in the eye and nod, “Yes,” and listen to the story with all their might.
+The simple fact that these Japanese women have the courage to look them in the eye already positively differentiates them from the others.

-Even if the girl is not flirting or interested, they will usually act friendly towards men.
-Men like it because they consider attitude, something that many Japanese women and even Japanese men tend to have.
-They are endeavored in different ways.
+Even if the girl isn't flirting or interested, they will usually act friendly with men.
+Men like it because they consider attitude, something that many Japanese women and not even Japanese men tend to have.
+They are strained in different ways.

-This greatly facilitates relationships with men without attitude.
-Some also say they like burikko because they feel alpha male, they feel in charge, they feel they are being helpful and helping out with something.
+This makes relationships with men without attitude much easier.
+Some also say they like the burikko because they feel alpha male, they feel in charge, they feel they are being useful and helping something.

-Of course, there are some men who find it ridiculous, headless and exaggerated, but others claim that such attitudes ignite their love.
+Of course, there are some men who find it ridiculous, headless, and over the top, but others claim that such attitudes ignite their love.
 Others find it difficult to accept because they know the true face.
-Not to mention the reputation that some spread.
+Not to mention the reputation that some propagate.

 Videos about Burikko

-Finally, we will leave some videos showing their appearance and behavior:
+Finally, let's leave some videos showing their appearance and behavior: